adamsp/speakman-website/source/about/index.markdown

 footer: true
 ---

 I'm a software developer living in Auckland, New Zealand.
 I'm currently with [Vista](http://www.vista.co.nz) developing desktop and mobile applications for cinemas around the world.
+The main product I work on is our Android app, used for purchasing tickets at cinemas around the world.

+Apart from Android, I also have experience (both through Vista and through my work with [Pingar](http://pingar.com)) in iOS development, WCF services, text analytics and Hadoop on Amazon Elastic MapReduce, among other things.

+My partner and I are planning a move to Switzerland in March/April 2014.
+If you’re looking for an Android developer in or near Switzerland, please <a href=“mailto:adam@speakman.net.nz”>get in touch</a> for more information, or you can find me on the social media linked above.